raphaelchinchilla/MinmaxNewton/README.md

+**Attention**

+This code has been merged to the main branch of [TensCalc](https://github.com/hespanha/tenscalc) and will no longer be mantained.

 # MinmaxNewton

 The code in this repository implements the algorithm and numerical examples from our paper [Newton and interior-point methods for (constrained) nonconvex-nonconcave minmax optimization with stability guarantees](https://arxiv.org/abs/2205.08038).